Historic Preservation Non-Capital Grant Program

 - Submit an Intent to Apply form when the round opens.

-- Prepare full application package, such as project description, budget, timeline, and explanation of the significance of the historic or cultural resources and need for the project.
+- Prepare full application package, including project description, budget, timeline, and explanation of the significance of the historic or cultural resources and need for the project.

 - Submit your completed application through the grants portal before the posted deadline.